yodaluca23/Trakt-To-PMDB-Migration/README.md

 - If `token.json` is still valid, it is reused.
 - If expired, it is refreshed automatically.

-## How sync works
+## How migration works

 When you run `user.py`, you can either:

-- Sync everything in one go, or
+- Migrate everything in one go, or
 - Choose each area individually:
 	- Watchlist
 	- Lists